10 Interesting Facts About Same Sex Marriage and Divorce

 10. Most same-sex marriages will not end in divorce.

-It’s good to be reminded that divorce is not the most likely outcome for a same-sex marriage.
-While divorce rates vary depending on how long a couple has been married, overall fewer than one in five same-sex marriages are ending in divorce.
+It’s good to be reminded that divorce is not the most likely outcome of same-sex marriage.
+While divorce rates vary depending on how long a couple has been married, fewer than one in five same-sex marriages end in divorce.
 As more data becomes available in future years, there’s a good chance that divorce rates for same- and opposite-sex couples will look pretty much the same.

-For more advice on divorce/dissolution of a civil partnership contact Sarah Scott who is a specialist divorce lawyer in our family department.
+For more advice on divorce/dissolution of a civil partnership, contact Sarah Scott, a specialist divorce lawyer in our family department.

 Share this article